heenamanglani/work-in-laravel/README.md

 ## Fire up PHPMYADMIN - Docker

 - From Docker Dashboard, you can also run PHPMYADMIN or directly in browser at http://localhost:8085/ using credentials kept in ASSUMPTIONS.MD

+## Perform Tests

+Run command ``sail test`` to check the tests

+- if need to see test coverage then run
+  - `` sail test  --coverage-html tests/coverage``
+  - after running the above command index.html would have been created under 'tests/coverage/index.html' - run it it browser by right clicking on it you will see the coverage of tests covered.